sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

 Create the bucket you intend to use.
 In our case we'll call the bucket **danielwilczak**.
 ![Create S3](images/0_create_bucket.png)

-Upload the [sample data](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/aws/data/sample.zip) (json/csv) provided in the data folder.
+Upload the [sample data](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/aws/data/sample.zip) to your s3 bucket (json/csv) provided in the data folder.
 ![Upload example data](images/uploadv2.gif)

 Copy your **ARN** name.
 This wil be used in step 7.